PengNi/ccsmeth/README.md

                         reference. --refsites_all is True, also means we do not output sites which are target motifs only in reads.
-  --no_hap              don't call_freq on hapolotypes
+  --no_hap              don't call_freq on haplotypes
   --base_clip BASE_CLIP
                         number of base clipped in each read, default 0